boyblaze898-crypto/Foundation-of-Computer-Science-Task-/README.md

 Insert anomaly: can’t add a new club unless a student joins it.
 Update anomaly: changing a mentor/room needs updates in many rows.
 Delete anomaly: deleting the last member of a club can remove club info too.

+The table is already in 1NF, so we normalize it into 2NF and 3NF to remove repetition and anomalies.
+In 2NF, we split the data into separate tables: Students (StudentID, StudentName, Email), Clubs (ClubName, ClubRoom, ClubMentor), and Memberships (StudentID, ClubName, JoinDate).
+In 3NF, we ensure non-key fields depend only on their own key (e.g., room and mentor stay only in the Clubs table), so updates happen once and the data stays consistent.
 ```
 ### query to create db, table, insert date , show relust